EmcaLeszekPietrycki/EM_Testing/05-00-00-System_Configuration/05-00-28-Integration_Active_Directory.md

 <br></br>
 -   Red means that the authentication module didn't find the group.
 <br></br>
--   Grey means that the authentication nmodule cannot determine if the group is available.
+-   Grey means that the authentication module cannot determine if the group is available.

 </blockquote>